-The UCSB Proxy Server is an alternative to the Virtual Private Network (VPN).
+The UCSB proxy server is an alternative to the Virtual Private Network (VPN).
 Many people find it easier to use and you do not have to download software.
-If you are want to work with proprietary search software such as SciFinder Scholar, the Insight client, or EndNote connection files, please use the VPN.
+If you want to work with proprietary search software such as EndNote desktop with connection files, please use the VPN.
 The proxy server is managed by the UCSB Library.

 How the Proxy Server Works